-For Jackie Guy, five-time Saskatchewan Country Music association award nominee, music has never been a choice; it’s always been there.
-Guy’s father was instrumental in encouraging her passion for music, purchasing a bass guitar for her in the fifth grade.
-Her humble beginnings with the family band led to stints with Young Country and Long Shot, and then to a solo career that continues to present her with songwriting and performing opportunities that have not only surprised her at times but also have developed and challenged her as an artist.
+For Jackie Guy, five-time Saskatchewan Country Music Association award nominee, music has never been a choice but rather a calling.
+Guy’s father was instrumental in encouraging her passion for music, purchasing her first bass guitar while she was in the fifth grade.
+Her great experience with the family band Young Country motivated her to initiate the band Long Shot while in university, and then to seek out a solo career following marriage and motherhood.

 The Jackie Guy Band

 McFarlane has over twenty years of experience in the music industry.
 After touring with The Poverty Plainsmen and playing with the Edmonton Symphony, Sierra Noble, the Regina Symphony, Brad Johner and Sue Medley, Rich opened Mosaic Music, a music store, school and recording studio in Prince Albert, SK.
 When not teaching , Rich is an award-winning producer and engineer, having earned multiple SCMA Awards including Producer of the Year and Studio of the Year.

 Gratias is a talented studio musician who has performed with Martin Janovsky and many others, and is presently a member of the band Misdeal.

 Jonassen has been active in many bands over the years, sharing the stage with Brad Johner, Donny Parenteau, Darlene Tuleta, JJ Voss and many others and presently resides in Prince Albert, SK.